Within the small print on nearly every insurance policy, there is generally found some highly technical legal provisions and contractual terms.

 How Life Insurance Differs From Other Types of Legal Contracts

-Therefore, based on insurance code, a valid insurance contract is required to have the following specifications:
+Therefore, based on the insurance code, a valid insurance contract is required to have the following specifications:

 - The parties between whom the contract is being created